stakater/kubestackplus-docs/content/about/service-definition.md

 Red Hat workloads typically refer to Red Hat-provided operators made available through [Operator Hub](https://operatorhub.io/).
 Red Hat workloads are not managed by the Stakater SRE team, and must be deployed on worker nodes and must be managed by the customer, see [customer applications responsibilities](responsibilities.md#data-and-applications).

+### Cluster Backup Policy

+...

+### Windows Containers

+...

+### Descheduler

+SAAP includes the Kubernetes Descheduler to optimize workload placement within clusters.
+It periodically evicts and re-schedules pods to improve resource utilization and balance.
+This enhances overall cluster performance and reliability.

 ## Storage

 All storage needed for SAAP will be provided through the cloud provider of the customer's choice.